 This is an online conference, and all presentations and discussions will occur utilizing ZOOM technology.
-Registrants for the conference will be emailed information to connect to the conference and participants are asked to connect fifteen minutes before conference start time.
+Registrants for the conference will be emailed information to connect to the conference at 7:00AM each day, and participants are asked to connect fifteen minutes before conference start time.
 Participants will be given written instructions for how to ask questions and make comments during the conference.
 Participants are strongly encouraged to become familiar with the use of ZOOM technology before the meeting.

 The WPFC Scholarship Fund was created to provide financial aid to students, clinicians and other professionals facing financial hardships.
 This fund is made available through the generosity of our donors to keep education accessible and Bowen Family System Theory within reach to further one’s own work.

 If you would like to receive financial assistance for this program, please send an email to email@example.com for more information.

 The conference schedule and Speaker Bios are now available for download as PDFs.
 Please see below:

 43rd Conference and Symposium Speaker Bios

 For this conference there are 30 learning objectives for 14 CE hours in total.

 **CE’s now available for Social Workers, LPC’s and LMFT’s who register to view the recorded conference.**

 LSW/LCSW, LPC and LMFT continuing education credits will be provided for a flat fee of $15.00 per person.

 This program is offered for 14 hours of social work continuing education through co-sponsorship of the University of Pittsburgh’s School of Social Work, a Council on Social Work Education-accredited school and, therefore, a PA pre-approved provider of social work continuing education.
 These credit hours satisfy requirements for LSW/LCSW, LPC and LMFT biennial license renewal.
 For information on social work continuing education call (412) 624-6902.